Growing Gorgeous Shasta Daisies from Seed: A Complete Guide

 Robby

-Before jumping into growing them let’s do a quick overview of this perennial favorite
+Before diving into growing them, let’s do a quick overview of these perennial daisy flowers:

 • Height: 1-4 feet